unraid/docs/docs/legacy/FAQ/Parity.md

 # Parity

-Parity is used by unRAID to protect against data loss.
+Parity is used by Unraid to protect against data loss.
 If a drive in the array fails, the data on the other drives can be combined with the parity data to reconstruct the missing data.